prenaissance/FLFA-labs/reports/lab3.md

 );
 ```

-Without using regular expressions, it would probably be a pain to write the equivalent of the above parser.
+Without using regular expressions, it would probably be a pain to write the equivalent of the above parser in an imperative style.
 And since monadic parsers are so declarative, the code can be read as a specification of the grammar.

 The rest of the steps to make a full json parser require some recursive parsing, which is surprisingly also easy to write.
 There's the rest of the code: